fedbiomed/fedbiomed/docs/developer/ci.md

 CI pipeline currently contains :

 - running unit tests

 - running a simplenet + federated average training, on a few batches of a MNIST dataset, with 1 node.
-For that, CI launches `./scripts/CI_build` (wrapping for running on CI server) which itself calls `./scripts/run_test_mnist` (payload, can also be launched on localhost)
+For that, CI launches `./scripts/run_test_mnist` (an also be launched on localhost)
-    - clone the Fed-BioMed repository, set up conda and environments, launch network and node.
+    - activate conda and environments, launch network and node.
     - choose an existing git branch for running the test for each of the repos, by decreasing preference order : source branch of the PR, target branch of the PR, `develop`
-    - launch the `fedbiomed` script `./notebooks/getting-started.py`
+    - launch the `fedbiomed` script `./notebooks/101_getting-started.py`
     - test succeeds if the script completes without failure.

 - running test build process for documentation